Helping communities stand strong in the face of flooding

 When days of torrential rains caused part of the Toddbrook Reservoir’s spillway to collapse, police called it an “unprecedented, fast-moving, emergency situation.”
-If the entire dam wall collapsed, 300 million gallons of water would rush into the town and valley below.
-Engineers needed to pump water out of the reservoir and into the River Goyt as fast as possible to prevent the dam’s collapse.
+If the entire dam wall collapsed, 300 million gallons of water would have rushed into the town and valley below.
+To prevent this, engineers needed to pump water out of the reservoir and into the River Goyt as fast as possible.

-Xylem worked with SLD Pumps & Power and Kier, the main contractor for the Canal and River Trust (CRT), which runs the site, to solve the problem.
+Xylem worked with SLD Pumps & Power and Kier, the latter being one of the main contractors for the Canal and River Trust, which runs the site, to solve the problem.
 In total seven engineers from Xylem worked on site, often around the clock.

 “This was a massive coordinated operation involving hundreds of emergency services workers and subcontractors,” says Steve Simmons, Area Service Manager at Xylem who led the company’s operation.
 “My team was working on the dam wall side of the reservoir, which presented some unique challenges, including a very narrow access road.
 At times the site was chaotic, but everyone worked together, remained calm, and kept everything safe and focused on getting the job done.”

 Xylem’s solution helps residents quickly return home

 Xylem deployed five 55 Kw 2250 Flygt submersible dewatering pumps to draw water out of the reservoir, at a rate of 250 liters per second per pump.
 Within a week the water levels had been reduced by more than ten meters, and the town’s residents were allowed to return to their homes.